Vedvod/Great-Bank/README.md

 0.5.2.1 - Fixed errors with the ask, sprint, and tinput functions.
 The code runs slightly smoother now.

 **14/06/21**
 0.5.2 - Added auto-calibration for command prompt users.
 Does not work for IDEs.
-Also, bugfixing
+Also, bugfixing.

 **11/06/21**
-0.5.1.3 - More bugfixing
+0.5.1.3 - More bugfixing.

 **10/06/21**
-0.5.1.2 - Updated documentation for universal functions
+0.5.1.2 - Updated documentation for universal functions.

 **09/06/21**
 0.5.1.1 - Added more comments, and did more bugfixing.